All Products

 content_type

-The type of the request content.
+The value of the Content-Type request header.

 application/x-www-form-urlencoded